layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-streamboundary.md

   Either enter the term yourself using [quartz notation](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html), or click the button to the right of the field for assisted entry.

-:::caution Stream Termination Criteria apply discretely Keep in mind, that each termination condition applies on its own.
+:::warning Stream Termination Criteria apply discretely Keep in mind, that each termination condition applies on its own.
 So in case, you have defined a stream to terminate each 1.000 messages, and have also defined for a stream to be terminated each 60 seconds, then both triggers will apply on their own terms.
 That is either after 1.0000 OR after 60 seconds.